zipi2026/CleverCheck/README.md

 - Database: SQL Server

 ## TL;DR
-CleverCheck is a smart system for automatically grading tests with open-ended questions.
+Gradex is a smart system for automatically grading tests with open-ended questions.
 It combines a React + TypeScript frontend with a Python Flask backend, backed by SQL Server and a local SentenceTransformer model.

 ## Overview
-CleverCheck provides a classroom API and a React frontend for managing subjects, classes, teachers, students, exams, questions, and answers.
+Gradex provides a classroom API and a React frontend for managing subjects, classes, teachers, students, exams, questions, and answers.
 The backend uses Flask, SQLAlchemy, and a local sentence-transformers model for automated grading and similarity-based answer evaluation.

 ## Installation
 1. Clone the repository.